sipeed/TangNano-20K-example/nestang/README.md

 Connect the joystick with the joystick convert board, connect the FPGA board with HDMI monitor, and power Tang Nano 20K, Start your game.

-Press 2 On joystick to strat the game.
+Press 2 On joystick to start the game.
 Press S1 key on the FPGA to switch to game selecting menu.

 5. Questions